Lauren Arikan: In the legislature

 Arikan was sworn into the Maryland House of Delegates on January 9, 2019.
 She was assigned to the Judiciary Committee by House Speaker Michael E. Busch.
 In 2021, she was elected to serve as vice president of the Women Legislators of Maryland caucus.
-She left the caucus in 2022 after its members voted to elect Delegate Lesley Lopez as its new president over Arikan, who was in line to become its next president.
+She left the caucus in 2022 after its members voted to elect state delegate Lesley Lopez as its new president over Arikan, who was in line to become its next president.
 Arikan is also a member of the Maryland Freedom Caucus.

 In August 2021, Arikan filed a complaint with the Maryland State Board of Elections against Michael Steele, who had formed a 527 committee to raise money for his exploratory effort in the 2022 gubernatorial election.
 Steele's campaign dismissed these allegations, calling them "completely meritless" and accusing Arikan of supporting Dan Cox in the Republican primary.
 Arikan denied these claims, saying that she intended to stay "completely out of the gubernatorial Republican primary".

+During debate on a bill to prohibit counties from entering into 287(g) program agreements with U.S. Immigration and Customs Enforcement in February 2026, Arikan got into an argument with House Speaker Joseline Peña-Melnyk, who repeatedly reminded Arikan to just speak about the 287(g) measure after referencing immigration enforcement bills passed in previous sessions, after which Arikan said that the "chamber feels like it's being run like a Third World dictatorship that is silencing the opinions of the minority [party]".
+Following the floor session, she uploaded a video clip of her interactions with Peña-Melnyk online with the caption "Democrat Tyranny" and wrote a letter to the speaker in which she claimed that Peña-Melnyk was silencing her and reminding her that "Republican voices matter too".
+Peña-Melnyk responded to the letter in a statement to a reporter, saying that she makes "a judgment call in every moment on the House Floor with a dedication to impartiality" and that encouraging more civility in politics would "continue to be my North Star".